Frenzied debut of China's Nasdaq-style board adds $44 billion in market cap

-SHANGHAI (Reuters) - Trading on China’s new Nasdaq-style board for homegrown tech firms hit fever pitch on Monday, with shares up as much as 520% in a wild debut that more than doubled the exchange’s combined market capitalization and beat veteran investors’ expectations.
+SHANGHAI (Reuters) - Trading on China’s new Nasdaq-style board for homegrown tech firms hit fever pitch on Monday, with shares up as much as 520% in a wild debut that more than doubled the board’s combined market capitalisation and beat veteran investors’ expectations.

-Sixteen of the first batch of 25 companies - ranging from chip-makers to health care firms - increased their already frothy initial public offering (IPO) prices by 136% on the STAR Market, operated by the Shanghai Stock Exchange.
+Sixteen of the first batch of 25 companies - ranging from chip-makers to health care firms - more than doubled their already frothy initial public offering (IPO) prices on the STAR Market, operated by the Shanghai Stock Exchange.

-The raucous first day of trade tripped the exchange’s circuit breakers that are designed to calm frenzied activity.
-The weakest performer leapt 84.22%.
-In total, the day saw the creation of around 305 billion yuan ($44.3 billion) in new market capitalization on top of an initial market cap of around 225 billion yuan, according to Reuters’ calculations.

 “The price gains are crazier than we expected,” said Stephen Huang, vice president of Shanghai See Truth Investment Management.
 “These are good companies, but valuations are too high.
 Buying them now makes no sense.”